About the Commission

 The Commission is assisted in its work by a small secretariat.
-The secretariat is staffed by officers of the Department of Infrastructure, Transport, Regional Development and Communications.
-The secretariat is headed by an Executive Director, supported by a Senior Adviser and a Regulatory and Administrative Officer.
+The secretariat is staffed by officers of the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+The secretariat is headed by a Director, supported by a Senior Adviser.
 These officers provide advice and assistance to the Commissioners on all aspects of the Commission’s operations.

-Further, the Commission has delegated certain powers and functions to the Executive Director, and in the absence of the Executive Director, the Senior Adviser.
+Further, the Commission has delegated certain powers and functions to the Director, and in the absence of the Director, the Senior Adviser.
 These arrangements enable the delegate to make a range of determinations and decisions on behalf of the Commissioners.
 Generally, these relate to cases that are straightforward.
 More complex matters are dealt with by the Commissioners.